Faculty

 Short Bios

 Dr Vishal Chauhan has specialised in modern history and earned MA and MPhil from the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi.
 He received a scholarship from UNIVERSITAS 21 and Delhi University for securing Masters in Critical Theory and Cultural Studies from the University of Nottingham, UK.
 He was awarded a distinction for his dissertation titled, “Global Kitchen or Culinary Imperialism: A case study of McDonald's and micro-resistance in Delhi”.
 Vishal received STEAM scholarship for doctoral studies from the Centre for Media and Cultural Studies, Birmingham City University, Birmingham, UK.
 His thesis, “Margin, Memoirs, and Movies: Decoding Dalit Representation in Popular Hindi Cinema (the 1930s to 2010s)”, focuses on the stereotyping of Dalits in popular Hindi films and the cultural politics of representation.
 He is interested in the dynamics of power and its linkages with culture at large, identity formation, and in issues of representation in films in particular.
 Vishal has been publishing in various journals of academic repute and has been a panellist in various debates on media and films during his PhD in Birmingham, UK.
 BBC, London interviewed Vishal on his research.
 Presently, he is working on a monograph and a couple of research papers.
-In January 2022, he received an international research grant from the Arts and Humanities Research Council (AHRC) and UKRI, UK (as Co-Investigator) for the project titled “India-UK Creative Industries at 75: Opportunities and Challenges”, where he is working with 30 artists from three different fields-Screen Industries, Fashion, and Live Performances.
+In January 2022, he received an international research grant from the Arts and Humanities Research Council (AHRC) and UKRI, UK (as Co-Investigator) for the project titled “India-UK Creative Industries at 75: Opportunities and Challenges”, where he worked with 30 artists from three different fields-Screen Industries, Fashion, and Live Performances.
 The project commemorates the 75th anniversary of Indian independence and her ties with the UK.
-Vishal has teaching experience of more than 15 years.
-He is an Associate Professor in the Department of History, PGDAV college.
+Recently, in May 2024, Vishal received the prestigious Leverhulme Early Career Fellowship for pursuing postdoctoral studies in Birmingham, UK.
+Vishal has more than 15 years of teaching experience and is a Professor in the Department of History at PGDAV College.
 Vishal is an avid filmchi, a cinephile, a sports enthusiast, loves reading, enjoys cooking, and is a poet at heart.

 I teach various courses on socio-political histories, and cultural studies such as History of India (1857-1950), Communicating Culture: Tellings, Representations and Leisure, Understanding Popular Culture, and Rise of the Modern West.